 Eurobank S.A.
 (LEI: 213800KGF4EFNUQKAT69), hereinafter referred to as "Eurobank", member of the Eurobank Holdings Group, considers principal adverse impacts of its investment decisions on sustainability factors.
 The present statement is the consolidated statement on principal adverse impacts on sustainability factors of Eurobank S.A.
-This statement on principal adverse impacts on sustainability factors covers the reference period from 1st July to 31 December 2023 with data as of 31st December 2023.
+This statement on principal adverse impacts on sustainability factors covers the reference period from 1st January to 31st December 2024.

-The PAI indicators are calculated taking into account the total assets of the portfolios managed under the Discretionary Portfolio Management Service.
+The PAI indicators are calculated taking into account the total assets of the portfolios managed under: i) the Discretionary Portfolio Management Service for clients of Eurobank's Private Bank; ii) the Personal Investment Portfolio Service for clients of Eurobank's Retail Banking.
 The data presented has been prepared, gathered and computed for the eligible assets under management via reliable third parties.
 More specifically, the investment manager Eurobank Asset Management M.F.M.C (hereinafter referred to as the "Investment Manager") is using Sustainalytics as a source of PAI data for either direct or indirect investments.
 As the quantity and quality of data progresses, the PAI calculation will evolve accordingly.